Emanuel Tanay: Early life

+He survived by being hidden in the Catholic monastery of Mogila in Kraków, Poland.

 In 1943 Tanay escaped from occupied Poland with his mother and sister to Slovakia and then Hungary.
 They were liberated in January 1945 in Budapest.
 He immigrated to the United States after World War II.
 He did his psychiatric residency at Elgin State Hospital in Elgin, Illinois.